annemarie293/sarahs-bakery/README.md

     Order Form Section
      1. Check that form displays full width on mobile devices.
         - **_Verified_**
-     2. Check that form is displayed in center screen with intended offset cols on tablet and large screens.
+     2. Check that form is displayed in the centre of the screen with intended offset cols on tablet and large screens.
         - **_Verified_**
-     3. Check that all placeholder text is diplaying correctly and clearly visible.
+     3. Check that all placeholder text is displaying correctly and clearly visible.
         - **_Verified_**
      4. Check that required fields must be completed before form can be submitted (first name, last name, phone, email, occasion, cake type and date)
         - **_Verified_**